NunoSilva04/Malenia-BossFight/README.md

 The **bossFight.exe** will be located inside the **<directory_name>/Debug folder**.
 Navigate all the way where **bossFight.exe** is located and run the command `bossFight.exe` or double click the **bossFight.exe** directly inside the folder
 - **Note:** Here `<directory_name>` is the name you gave to the directory you created back in **Step 8**.

-# Disclaimer

-Make sure you have either a PS4 or a PS5 controller connected when running the project